 Another example was a Moabite lady by the name of Ruth.
 She set her will against Naomi, her mother in law, her Moabite people and the Jewish people she adopted as her own.
 She too humbled herself and gleaned in the field of a man who could purchase her right to be his wife and amount to some one in Jewish history.
 The historian left this account, “she gave birth to a son, and they named him Obed.
-He was the father of Jesse, the father of David” (Ru.4:13, 17).
+He was the father of Jesse, the father of David” (Ruth 4:13, 17).
 At about the same time, Hannah, who was childless, wrestled with God in prayer.
 God yielded to her will and blessed her with Samuel.
-He became judge, priest and prophet to Israel and instituted the monarchy (I-II Sam).
-Samuel and Moses were the only two mortals that were allowed to stand before God (Jer.15:1).
+He became judge, priest and prophet to Israel and instituted the monarchy (I and II Samuel ).
+Samuel and Moses were the only two mortals that were allowed to stand before God (Jeremiah 15:1).
 It was all because Hannah willed to be a mother for the Lord.
 She desired a son that would serve His people.
 It is an intriguing idea why we need children and mothers like Hannah.